LiuDingrui9/Dingrui/_pages/about.md

 **Dingrui Liu**, Zhuowei Zhang, Yikun Song, et al

-</span></strong>
 -
 Grass carp exhibited great adaptability to low salinity (2 ppt), with no significant difference in growth and maintained stable physiological and immune status.
-However, exposed to high salinity (6 ppt) caused significant deleterious effects on grass carp, including growth inhibition as well as physiological and immune-related changes.
+However, exposed to high salinity (6 ppt) caused deleterious effects on grass carp, including growth inhibition as well as physiological and immune-related changes.
 The gut microbiota in grass carp changed with salinity.
 </div>
 </div>